arekjg/TeslaRentingApp/README.md

   },
 ```

-5. Open solution file (`TeslaRentingApp.sln`) in Visual Studio and hit F5.
+3. Open solution file (`TeslaRentingApp.sln`) in Visual Studio.

+4. In Package Manager Console run command `update-database`.
+It will create a database on your server along with all the necessary tables and data.

+5. In Visual Studio hit F5 (Start Debugging) or Ctrl + F5 (Start Without Debugging).

 If you have Node.js, it will automatically install npm and all necessary node modules.\
 The app will start at `https://localhost:7292/` and then redirect to `https://localhost:44401/`.